 New Yorkers are eligible for Medicaid if their incomes are below the program’s limits and they meet requirements related to assets, residency, and immigration status.
-Medicaid’s income limits range from 100 percent of the federal poverty level for childless adults—a threshold that will increase to 133 percent of the poverty level in 2014 under national health reform—to 200 percent of poverty for pregnant women and infants.
-(The federal poverty level for 2011 is $10,890 for an individual and $18,530 for a family of three.)
+Medicaid’s income limits range from 133 percent of the federal poverty level for childless adults to 223 percent of poverty for pregnant women and infants.
+(The federal poverty level for 2014 is $11,670 for an individual and $19,790 for a family of three.)
 Children in families whose income exceeds Medicaid limits are eligible for subsidized coverage under New York’s Child Health Insurance Program (CHIP) at family incomes up to 400 percent of the poverty level.

 Of New York's 2.2 million uninsured residents, an estimated 750,000 are eligible for Medicaid or CHIP.
 Some have never enrolled, and others have lost coverage despite remaining eligible.
 Complex application, enrollment, and renewal procedures—which do not use modern information technology effectively—are major reasons Medicaid fails to reach a significant number of eligible New Yorkers.
 Because the program typically enrolls the sickest and most costly subsets of those eligible for it, coverage for Medicaid-eligible New Yorkers who are currently not insured would likely result in larger increases in enrollment numbers than in spending.

 This report gives an overview of the complex structure of New York Medicaid’s current services for children needing behavioral health services, reviews the State’s planned approach to reforming this system, and explores several important policy considerations for stakeholders as the reforms move forward.